tsackton/taelgar/Things/Books/Enchiridion of the Occulta Ludum.md

 >> %%^Campaign:DuFr%% Found by the [[Dunmar Fellowship]] on November 23rd, 1748 in [[Stormcaller Tower]], [[Eastern Dunmar]], [[Dunmar]] %%^End%%

 Appears to be a blank handbook of the Occulta Ludum.
 Faintly magical.

+%%remove campaign whereabouts and information to party treasure page%%